BSC-ES/providentia/docs/source/Plot-types-and-options.md

 ### Split the plots by label (`_individual`)

-The extension `_individual` allows users to disaggregate the plots and see the plots by experiments, individually.
-This can help to visualise the results in a clear way when multiple experiments have been selected.
+The extension `_individual` allows users to disaggregate the plots and see the plots by models, individually.
+This can help to visualise the results in a clear way when multiple models have been selected.

 ![individual](uploads/individual.jpg)